jamie2364/flutter-jhg-reg-page/README.md

             appName: AppConstant.appName,),
             ),
             );
+  IF You want to include logout functionalities in reg page you have to pass these parameters

+         Navigator.push(
+            context,
+            MaterialPageRoute(
+            builder: (context) => BugReportPage(
+            device: deviceName,
+            appName: AppConstant.appName,
+            isLogout: true,
+            yearlySubscriptionId: yearlySubscription(),
+            monthlySubscriptionId: monthlySubscription(),
+            appVersion: packageInfo.version,
+            //Main screen of the app
+            nextPage: () =>  GetStartBoarding(),
+            ),),);

    // for app name just pass your app name

    // for device you have to add package  device_info_plus:  in pubspec.yaml